dart-lang/sdk/.github/ISSUE_TEMPLATE/2_analyzer.md

 name: Report an issue with Dart’s static analysis.
 about: >-
-  Create a bug or file a feature request related to Dart's static analysis (including the command line analyzer, analysis in IDEs, the analysis server, and the linter).
+  Create a bug or file a feature request related to Dart's static analysis (including the command line analyzer, the analysis server, and the linter).
 labels: area-analyzer
 ---